Chrisvin/LiquidSwipe/README.md

 ## Touch Interactive - Making the LiquidSwipe wave center Y value match the touch Y value

-Rather than have the wave center Y value to always be layout.height/2 , it would be more aesthetically pleasing for it to be the same as the touch Y value.
+Rather than having the wave center Y value always be layout.height/2 , it would be more aesthetically pleasing for it to be the same as the touch Y value.
-The following code can be used to dynamically change the waveCenterY based on the touch position on the LiquidSwipeViewPager.
+The following code can be used to dynamically change the `waveCenterY` based on the touch position on the `LiquidSwipeViewPager`.
 (The reason this isn't done internally in the library is because the viewpager layouts don't get the touch events when said touch events are consumed directly by the viewpager)

 1. In the `Activity`/`Fragment` class containing the `LiquidSwipeViewPager`